directus-labs/guest-authoring/copy-this-template-directory/index.md

 ### Flow "Process events from Google Calendar"

-This is a webhook, called from Google Apps script when an event is created / updated / deleted in Google Calendar.

-Collection1 item will be Created / Updated / Deleted from incoming hook parameters.

-This flow is a bit wide, so the screenshot is split in two.
+This final Flow is the entry point for the Google Apps Script to interact with Directus regardless of whether it is triggered based on a create, update, or delete operation.
+It will determine and execute the correct operations within your collection.

 part 1